Jason-Merrone/IDEA-Survey-Qualitative-Analysis-Tool/documentation/User Manual/Installation Guide.md

 pip3 install -r requirements.txt
 ```

-From the AI directory, navigate to `/train/loras`.
+From the AI server directory (`code/ai-server`), navigate to `/train/loras`.
 In this directory, run the following command to uncompress the AI model training files:
 ```bash
 tar -xzf loras.tar.gz
 ```

-After uncompressing the training files, return to the AI model base directory and run the following command to download the AI model and start the Flask server hosting the model:
+After uncompressing the training files, return to the AI server directory (`code/ai-server`) and run the following command to download the AI model and start the Flask server hosting the model:
 ```bash
 flask run
 ```

 ### USU Single Sign-On Setup
-In a new terminal window (leave the previous terminal windows open and running), navigate to the directory with the SSO server code.
+In a new terminal window (leave the previous terminal windows open and running), navigate to `code/sso-server` (the directory with the SSO server code).
 Once you are in the directory, copy the contents of `.env.example` to a new file in the directory named `.env`.

 From the SSO directory, run the following commands to install the required dependencies:
 ```bash